Cong34/Shiny-ssTaxSEA/README.md

 ## Acknowledgements

-Built upon [Shiny-TaxSEA](https://github.com/feargalr/TaxSEA) by Feargal Ryan.
+Built upon [TaxSEA](https://github.com/feargalr/TaxSEA) by Feargal Ryan.
+The skeleton of the [Shiny-ssTaxSEA](https://github.com/timrankin/Shiny-TaxSEA) was built by Tim Rankin